Travelling by car

 For more information: Crit'Air sticker or pellet (air quality certificate) | Service-Public.fr

 If you are living in France, be aware that France has replaced the EU card by a Mobility inclusion card (Carte Mobilité Inclusion).
-However your old card should be valid until the expiration date if prior to end 2026.
+However your old card should remain valid until the expiration date if prior to end 2026.

 More information: European parking card for disabled war veterans | Service-Public.fr